What do I do After a Rollover Accident with a Semi-Truck?

 Big rig accidents in Florida are quite common.
 The odds are that you will be involved in one if you live in or near Florida.
 There are about 2 million large trucks in use in the U.S. and were involved in about 8.8% of all fatal vehicle crashes in 2017, according to the NHTSA.
 If you were injured in a big truck accident, it’s extremely important to find legal advice as soon as possible, so you can protect your rights and get the compensation you deserve.

 In 2018, a total of 4,136 people died in truck-related accidents, and most of them were the occupants in the smaller vehicle, according to the Insurance Institute for Highway Safety (IIHS).
-If you or a loved one is injured or killed in an accident with a large truck, you should immediately contact the our team of truck accident attorneys to find out how much you may be able to recover for medical bills and emotional stress.
+If you or a loved one is injured or killed in an accident with a large truck, you should immediately contact our team of truck accident attorneys to find out how much you may be able to recover from medical bills and emotional stress.

 How Common are Semi-Truck Rollover Accidents?

-A truck rollover accident happens most frequently when a large tractor trailer is suddenly changing direction or is moving on a turn over the road.
-Large trucks often weigh 20 or 30 times and take 20%-40% longer distance to safely come to a stop than the average passenger vehicle.
+A truck rollover accident happens most frequently when a large tractor-trailer is suddenly changing direction or is moving on a turn over the road.
+Large trucks often weigh 20 or 30 times and take 20%-40% longer distances to safely come to a stop than the average passenger vehicle.
 Due to their massive size, overturn (rollover) was the first harmful event in 4 percent of all fatal crashes involving large trucks and 2 percent of all nonfatal crashes involving large trucks, according to the FMCSA.

 What Causes a Truck Rollover Accident?